Spencerbuckner/Ames-Housing-ML-Prediction/README.md

 We have achieved an R2 of 0.76 for only numerical, a downgrade on our original set, but it gives a good look at the coefficients and their relative weights.
 Looking at these coefficients, we can see that there is a high emphasis put on the overall quality.

 If we do the same thing but from a categorical point of view looking at location/house info, we produce columns based on House Style, Neighborhood, Lot Shape, and MS Zoning.
-After we have the data, if we perform a mlr against home sale prices we receive the following coefficients:
+After we have the data transformed, if we perform a mlr against home sale prices we receive the following coefficients:

 ![](visualizations/CategoricalLinRegCoefficients.png)

-With the following model, we were able to increase our R2 score to 0.83, so a better model!
+With the above model, we were able to increase our R2 score to 0.83, so a better model!

 As we look to improve our model we are now going to introduce 2 things at once to our model!